 That Little Something Extra

 Comfort is key when it comes to the usability of the outdoor area.
 Got a great porch but a big problem with bugs?
 Consider turning it to a screened-in area- relatively low time and cost commitment, but a total gamechanger for usability in the summer.
 During those especially humid summer days, a ceiling fan is another simple addition that can make a world of difference.
-Whether it’s stringing up a small hammock so you can laze away with a good read, hanging some glowy lights for wine night, or even bringing out a TV for Sunday football- find that one specific feature that will make it a place you actually want to use.
+Whether it’s stringing up a small hammock so you can laze away with a good read, hanging some glowy lights for wine night with the help of a landscape lighting contractor in New Jersey, called Premier Outdoor Lighting, or even bringing out a TV for Sunday football- find that one specific feature that will make it a place you actually want to use.

 Form and Function